eduardo3g/keycloak-theme/README.md

 # Keycloak Themes
-Sample project using Keycloak Themes and integrating it with MySQL database.
+Sample project using Keycloak Themes and integrating it with Postgres database.